gsx95/georgguessr/src/backend/lambda/README.md

 *  Game Lambda: to get, write and update information about a specific game
 *  Room Lambda: to get and create rooms
-*  Geo Lambda: to get basic geo information (independent of games and rooms)